yrlalal/order-management-service/README.md

 Swagger UI can be accessed locally with the following url: http://localhost:8080/swagger-ui/index.html

+## Code Coverage
+JaCoCo code coverage tool has been set up to ensure 80% code coverage is met, but it is currently disabled.

 ## Continuous Integration Pipeline
 Continuous Integration pipelines have been set up using [github actions](https://github.com/yrlalal/order-management-service/actions).
 It will be run on: